 The number of cases is on a downward trend.

-Speaking to reporters, Dr. Tran Van Chung, Deputy Director of the Provincial Center for Disease Control, said: “Currently, the epidemic is showing a downward trend, but there is still a risk of maintaining high cases and deaths because the disease is highly contagious.
-There is no vaccine to prevent the disease and no specific treatment.
-The reason why the HFMD epidemic is circulating in the province is because families have not paid much attention to disease prevention.
-During the Covid-19 outbreak, HFMD has decreased significantly because we regularly disinfect our hands, wash our hands with soap, and maintain good hygiene for children, so disease prevention is effective.”
+Talking to reporters, Dr. Tran Van Chung, Deputy Director of the Provincial Center for Disease Control, said: "Currently, the epidemic is on the decline, but there is still a risk of maintaining high cases and deaths because the disease is very contagious.
+There is no vaccine to prevent the disease, no specific treatment.
+The reason for the prevalence of hand-foot-mouth disease in the province is because families have not paid much attention to disease prevention.
+During the Covid-19 outbreak, hand-foot-mouth disease has decreased significantly because we regularly disinfect our hands, wash our hands with soap, and maintain good hygiene for children, so disease prevention is effective."

-In reality, the effectiveness of the work of preventing and fighting against hand-foot-mouth disease varies between localities.
-Some localities have done a good job of propaganda, but others have not followed up closely with each household, due to the complex and densely populated residential areas, concentrated in many boarding houses and industrial zones, making it very difficult to reach.
-Moreover, the province's preventive health system does not have enough staff to prevent and fight against the epidemic, so it is necessary to combine many forces, departments, branches and organizations in the localities in mobilizing people to practice hygiene and disease prevention.
+In reality, the effectiveness of the work of preventing and fighting against TCM epidemics varies between localities.
+There are localities that do a good job of propaganda, but there are also localities that have not closely followed each household, due to the complex and densely populated residential areas, concentrated in many boarding houses and industrial zones, making it very difficult to access.
+Moreover, the province's preventive health system does not have enough staff to prevent and fight epidemics, so it is necessary to combine many forces, departments, branches and organizations in localities in mobilizing people to practice hygiene to prevent disease.

 Need strong cooperation

-The health sector proactively coordinates with the education and training sector to organize communication at schools, especially at nurseries, kindergartens, and preschools about hand-foot-mouth disease.
-Educational facilities ensure that there are sufficient facilities for regular, proper, and convenient hand washing with soap or hand sanitizer.
+The health sector proactively coordinates with the education and training sector to organize communication in schools, especially in nurseries, kindergartens, and preschools about hand-foot-mouth disease.
+Educational facilities ensure that there are enough facilities to wash hands with soap or hand sanitizer regularly, properly, and conveniently.
 Nurseries and preschools clean classrooms and the environment, provide enough drinking water, clean water, and ensure food safety in communal kitchens.

 Schools regularly clean desks, chairs, surfaces and toys daily with soap or common detergents.
 Teachers coordinate with families to detect early cases of disease in educational facilities, immediately notify the school board and local health authorities to promptly handle outbreaks (if any).
 Nurseries need to regularly train preschool teachers to improve their knowledge of hygiene and disease prevention.